MichaelYochpaz/User-Scripts/README.md

 <br />

 ## Bash Scripts:
-### genlinks:
+### blackdetect:
-A script for generating symlinks.
+A script for generating a blackdetect log for mkv files.
-The script will duplicate source's directory structure to destination with symlinks instead of files.
+Path input can be either a file, or a directory (which will run the script on all files within the folder).

-File extensions can be passed to allow filtering and will allow creating symlinks only for files with the extensions that were passed.
+Requires ffmpeg to be installed to work.

-Usage: ```genlinks <Source File / Directory> <Destination Directory> [<File Extensions>...]```
+Usage: ```blackdetect <File / Directory>```

 <br />